What will happen today following the death of the Queen?

-Here is the timeline of events that are expected to take place today following the death of Queen Elizabeth II.
+Here is the timeline of events that are expected to take place today following the Queen’s death.

-Thursday would traditionally have been D-Day or D+0 in the plans for the aftermath of the Queen’s death, codenamed London Bridge.
+Saturday marks D-Day +1, or D+1, in the plans for the aftermath of the death, codenamed London Bridge.

-But the announcement came late in the day – at around 6.30pm – meaning plans have been shifted a day to allow the complex arrangements to be put in place, meaning D+0 will be considered Friday.
+This is due to the announcement taking place late on Thursday, meaning plans were shifted a day to allow the complex arrangements to be put in place.

 – Court mourning – A period of royal mourning for members of the royal family and royal households will be observed until seven days after the Queen’s funeral, the date of which is to be confirmed by Buckingham Palace.

-– National mourning – The Government will confirm the length of national mourning, which is likely to be around 12 days, from now up to the day after the Queen’s funeral.
-They will also announce that the funeral day will be a public holiday in the form of a Day of National Mourning.
+– National mourning – The Government is expected to confirm the length of national mourning, which is likely to be around 12 days, up to the day after the Queen’s funeral.
+They are also expected to announce that the funeral day will be a public holiday in the form of a Day of National Mourning.

-– 1800: The King will make a televised address to the nation, which he is due to pre-record.
-He will pay tribute to the Queen and pledge his duty to his service as the new sovereign.

-– 1800: Service at St Paul’s Cathedral – The Prime Minister and senior ministers will attend a public service of remembrance at St Paul’s in central London.

 Subscribe or register today to discover more from DonegalLive.ie